 - ¾ teaspoon baking soda

 - ½ teaspoon salt

 - Two 1 ounce squares semi-sweet chocolate

 - ¼ cup milk

 - Preheat oven to 350°F. and spray baking sheets with nonstick spray (or line with parchment paper).

 - In a mixing bowl, cream shortening and brown sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla and maple extracts.

 - In a separate bowl, whisk together flour, baking soda and salt; gradually add to the creamed mixture.
 Drop by teaspoonfuls 2 inches apart onto prepared baking sheets.

 - Bake 8 to 10 minutes or until edges begin to brown.
 Remove to wire racks to cool.

-- For frosting: Melt chocolate and butter in a microwave or heavy saucepan.
-Add sugar and milk; mix well.
+- Melt chocolate and butter in a microwave or heavy saucepan.
+Add sugar and milk, mixing well.
 Frost cooled cookies.